-Bringing balance between your career and personal life can help make you happier, healthier, and more successful.
-But achieving a good work-life balance can be a challenge for loan officers, who often work around the schedules of their clients and referral partners.
+Bringing balance to your career and personal life can make you happier, healthier, and more successful.
+Achieving a good work-life balance can be a challenge for mortgage loan originators, who often work around the schedules of their clients and referral partners.

 The focus on generating new leads, serving your real estate partners, closing transactions, and providing top-notch customer service often comes with the price tag of increased stress and longer hours.
 This is why it’s important to have strategies in place to help you achieve a healthy work-life balance.

 Here are a few tips that can help you improve your working hours and create balance and flexibility in your day-to-day work schedule.

 Start your workday focused on your most critical tasks first, and complete each one before beginning the next.
 When you meet your deadlines and cross tasks off your to-do list, it produces feelings of accomplishment and control.

 Some people are most productive first thing in the morning, while others might prefer to work out or spend time with family before starting their workday.
 Schedule your day based on when your energy and concentration levels peak, and set that time aside for your most important meetings and responsibilities.

 Effective time management is a learned skill, but when you focus on it, you’ll find that you get more done, procrastinate less, and gain back hours each week to focus on other things that need your attention and fill you up—like your health, family, relationships, or hobby.

 2. Set boundaries between work and personal time.

 Setting boundaries between work time and personal time will help you be more efficient at work and create better work-life balance.
 That said, it’s not always easy to draw the line between being available to your clients when they need you and having a life outside the mortgage industry.